 Class Makeup: All Adults

-General Adult Class: The Rhythms of Sabbath & Solitude
+General Adult Class: The Rhythms of Community & Fasting

-This semester, we will be digging deeper into the first two rhythms we are engaging in together as a church in alignment with RRCOC’s vision to be Spirit-filled & Spirit-led followers of Jesus for those who don’t have a home yet.
+This semester, we will be digging deeper into the foundational rhythm of living in community as well as one of the rhythms we are engaging in together as a church in alignment with RRCOC’s vision to be Spirit-filled & Spirit-led followers of Jesus for those who don’t have a home yet.

-To start, we will dive into the practice of sabbath which is a way of reordering our lives around God’s invitation to regular rhythms of work, rest and replenishment.
+To start, we will dive into the practice of community which is a way of combating loneliness and cultivating places of belonging for ourselves and others.

 Location: Adult Classroom 3 on the 2nd floor of Education Wing